Edgewater Public Schools adheres to New Jersey State requirements:

 Students Entering Kindergarten – 3rd Grade:

 The Edgewater School District is committed to enriching the learning experience of all students.
-In grades K – 3, every student has the opportunity to be challenged and enriched through whole-class lessons.
+In grades K–3, every student has the opportunity to be challenged and enriched through whole-class lessons.

-Whole Class Instruction:
+Whole Class Push-In Instruction:

 Various skill levels are presented to allow observation of individual achievement of skills during early stages of development